Alex (footballer, born December 1988)

-Alexandre Monteiro de Lima (born 15 December 1988), simply known as Alex, is a Brazilian professional footballer who plays as a midfielder for Indian Super League club East Bengal.
+Alexandre Monteiro de Lima (born 15 December 1988), simply known as Alex, is a Brazilian professional footballer who plays as a midfielder.

 Club career

 Alex began his career in the youth system of Grêmio Mauaense.
 In 2008, he left Brazil to sign with FC Wohlen in Switzerland.
-During the 2009/10 season he was loaned to Gossau.
+During the 2009–10 season, he was loaned to Gossau.
 He returned to Wohlen the following season and became a regular starter for the club as he made 48 league appearances and scored six goals in two seasons.

 On April 26, 2012, Alex signed a deal with Chicago Fire of Major League Soccer.
-He officially joined the squad on June 27, 2012 with the opening of the summer transfer window.
+He officially joined the squad on June 27, 2012, with the opening of the summer transfer window.
 As of April 13, 2015, he was traded to the Houston Dynamo.

 Alex was released by Houston at the end of their 2017 season.
 He later signed for K League 2 side Suwon FC.

 In 2020, he moved to India and signed for the Indian Super League side Jamshedpur FC, for which he appeared in 11 matches of the 2020–21 season.
 He scored his first goal on 6 December 2021 against ATK Mohun Bagan in their 2–1 win.